MohdSiddiq12/Diabetes_Prediction/README.md

 # Diabetes_Prediction
-This is work done during Internship at Internpe in Artificial Intelligence & ML.
+This is work done during Internship at Internpe in Artificial Intelligence & Machine Learning